About the service¶

 sinfo command to learn about the available hardware on Manneback

-In your submission script, you can select one or more specific features using
+In your submission script, you can select one or more specific features with

 The GPU’s are considered a “generic resource” in Slurm, meaning that you

-can reserve the GPU for your job only with a command like
+can reserve the GPU for your job with a command like

-Three differents partitions are available on Manneback: The default one (Def) which is opened to everyone,
+Three CPU partitions are available on Manneback: The default one (Def) which is opened to everyone,

 partition Zoe which is open but with higher priority for specific users and finally, cp3, which is reserved